-Section Title New Jersey Department of Environmental Protection Model Stormwater Control Ordinance for Municipalities (Minimum requirements) New Jersey Future Enhanced Model Stormwater Ordinance for Municipalities (Suggested modifications and additions) New Jersey Future Enhanced Model Stormwater (Options and notes) Definitions Section II Section II Section II Does not include a definition for "Low Impact Development" Includes definition for "Low Impact Development": "Low impact development" means a development approach that uses practices to manage stormwater close to its source that results in or mimics that of natural hydrologic processes in order to preserve hydrologic and ecologic functions of receiving waters, such as preservation of natural landscape features, minimizing impervious surfaces, infiltration, evapotranspiration, or other use of stormwater.
+Section TitleNew Jersey Department of Environmental ProtectionModel Stormwater Control Ordinance for Municipalities (Minimum requirements) New Jersey Future Enhanced Model Stormwater Ordinance for Municipalities (Suggested modifications and additions) New Jersey Future Enhanced Model Stormwater C (Options and notes) Definitions Section II Section II Section II Does not include a definition for "Low Impact Development" Includes definition for "Low Impact Development": "Low impact development" means a development approach that uses practices to manage stormwater close to its source that results in or mimics that of natural hydrologic processes in order to preserve hydrologic and ecologic functions of receiving waters, such as preservation of natural landscape features, minimizing impervious surfaces, infiltration, evapotranspiration, or other use of stormwater.
+Notes: - This definition was adapted from "Major development" definition: M "Major development" definition: M 1.
+The disturbance of one or more acres 1.
+2. The creation of one-quarter acre or more of "regulated impervious surface" 1.
+3. The creation of one-quarter acre or more of "regulated motor vehicle surface" 3.
+4. A combination of 2 and 3 above that totals an area of one-quarter acre or more.
+4. Jump to location below.
+Modification of "Major development" definition: 1.
+The disturbance of 1⁄2 acre (21,780 square feet) or more 2.
+The creation of 5,000 square feet or more of "regulated impervious surface" 3.
+The creation of 5,000 square feet or more of "regulated motor vehicle surface" 4.
+A combination of 2 and 3 above that totals an area of 5,000 square feet or more.
 Jump to location below.
-Notes: - This definition was adapted fr "Major development" definition: 1.
-The disturbance of one or more acres 2.
-The creation of one-quarter acre or more of "regulated impervious surface" 3.
-The creation of one-quarter acre or more of "regulated motor vehicle surface" 4.
-A combination of 2 and 3 above that totals an area of one-quarter acre or more.
-Modification of "Major development" definition: The disturbance of 1⁄2 acre (21,780 square feet) or more The creation of 5,000 square feet or more of "regulated impervious surface" The creation of 5,000 square feet or more of "regulated motor vehicle surface" A combination of 2 and 3 above that totals an area of 5,000 square feet or more.
-Jump to location below.
-Modification of "Major develop 1.
-The disturbance of [15,000 s square feet)] or more 2.
-The creation of [1,000 squar "regulated impervious surface" 3.
-The creation of [1,000 squar "regulated motor vehicle surfac 4.
-A combination of 2 and 3 ab / 10,000 square feet] or more.
-Notes: - The threshold options provide the appropriate threshold level - Municipalities should evaluate change (for example: review, p - New Jersey Future suggests 1⁄2 5,000 square feet for items 2-4 stormwater management, witho threshold below the minimum 1 management will become a req of stormwater improvements.
-T surfaces" and "regulated moto the 5,000 square feet of disturb Control Act.
+Modification of "Major developm 1.
+The disturbance of [15,000 square square feet)] or more 2.
+The creation of [1,000 square j "regulated impervious surface" 3.
+The creation of [1,000 square j "regulated motor vehicle surface" 4.
+A combination of 2 and 3 abov / 10,000 square feet] or more.
+Notes: - The threshold options provided the appropriate threshold level be - Municipalities should evaluate to change (for example: review, perf - New Jersey Future suggests 1⁄2 a 5,000 square feet for items 2-4 of stormwater management, without threshold below the minimum 1 a management will become a required of stormwater improvements.
+The surfaces" and "regulated motor w the 5,000 square feet of disturbant Control Act.